MXGray/VIsION/README.md

 <p style="clear"><a href="https://github.com/MXGray/VIsION/blob/master/FrontView_3DPrintedVIsIONGlasses.jpg" target="_blank"><img src="https://github.com/MXGray/VIsION/blob/master/FrontView_3DPrintedVIsIONGlasses.jpg" border="0" alt="Preliminary 3D Printed VIsION AI Glasses Prototype:  This photo shows Marx Melencio wearing the preliminary 3D printed prototype of the VIsION AI glasses for the blind." title="Preliminary 3D Printed VIsION AI Glasses Prototype:  This photo shows Marx Melencio wearing the preliminary 3D printed prototype of the VIsION AI glasses for the blind." width="480" height="640" align="left" HSPACE="30" VSPACE="30" /></a><br><br>&nbsp;&nbsp;I'm completely blind.
 And I created this preliminary prototype.&nbsp;&nbsp;<br>&nbsp;&nbspThis is a pair of 3D printed eyeglasses with electronic components and an open source AI / ML / DL software.&nbsp;&nbsp;<br>&nbsp;&nbsp;I call it <b>VIsION AI Glasses for the Blind</b> ...&nbsp;&nbsp;><br><br></p>

+<p style="clear">&nbsp;&nbsp;<b>Sept 15 2019 Update:</b>&nbsp;&nbsp;Mainly focused on hardware assembly and 3D printing for the past couple of months.
+Will update this repo with latest software code, hardware source files and circuitry schematics once hardware prototype design has been finalized for both plastic injection molding and 3D printing ...&nbsp;&nbsp;</p>

   <p style="clear">&nbsp;&nbsp;Through audible real time feedback, this can help me know the objects in front of me, their placement and the distance of my central focus.&nbsp;&nbsp;</p>
 <p style="clear">&nbsp;&nbsp;With these 3D printed glasses, I can also read text in physical objects like books and signboards, on demand.&nbsp;&nbsp;</p>
 <p style="clear">&nbsp;&nbsp;Plus, this works with or without an Internet connection.&nbsp;&nbsp;</p>